-A TYNESIDE veteran was among those paying their respects at a Remembrance Day service in Peterlee.
+A TYNESIDE army veteran was among those paying their respects at a Remembrance Day service in Peterlee.

 74-year-old former corporal Bill Lyons, who served nine years in the Durham Light Infantry, attended the service at St Cuthbert’s Church, on Manor Way.